Ways to stay financially afloat ahead of holiday spending

 Staying within budget this holiday season

-INDIANAPOLIS (WISH) — Tis the season for gifts and get-togethers, and during this time of year, it may prove to be the most expensive for some people.
+INDIANAPOLIS (WISH) — Tis the season for gifts and get-togethers, and this time of year may prove to be the most expensive for some people.

 Recent surveys indicate some are still in debt from this time last year, causing stress for some American families.
 Personal finance company Nerd Wallet says “nearly three-quarters of 2023 holiday shoppers plan to use credit cards this year to buy gifts.”